datacommonsorg/data/scripts/proteinInteractionEBI/README.md

 1. build the tree by the psi-mi number.
 A dictionary {psi-mi: node} is used to access nodes as well.
 2. nodes of three subtrees will be imported, and roots of the subtrees are:
-- id: MI:0001 name: interaction detection method
+- "id: MI:0001 name: interaction detection method"
-- id: MI:0190 name: interaction type
+- "id: MI:0190 name: interaction type"
-- id: MI:0444 name: database citation
+- "id: MI:0444 name: database citation"

   Depth-first search was run on each root to collect the node values separately.